-- For this reason, I Paul, am the prisoner of Jesus the Anointed for you the gentiles,
+For this reason, I Paul, am the prisoner of Jesus the Anointed for you the gentiles,

   - if indeed you’ve heard of the stewardship of the grace of God which was given to me for you,

   - that He made known to me the mystery by revelation, just as I wrote before in brief.

   - Which by reading it, you’re able to comprehend my understanding in the mystery of the Anointed,

   - which wasn’t made known to the sons of men in other generations, as it has now been revealed to His holy apostles and prophets in the Spirit.

   - To be clear, the gentiles are fellow heirs, and fellow members of the body, and fellow partakers in the promise of Jesus the Anointed through the gospel,

   - of which I became a servant according to the gift of God’s grace which was given to me, according to the work of His power.

-- To me – who’s less than the least of all saints – was given this grace: to proclaim the gospel of the incomprehensible riches of the Anointed,
+  - This grace was given to me – who’s less than the least of all saints – to proclaim the gospel of the incomprehensible riches of the Anointed,

-- and to enlighten all men to see what is the stewardship of the mystery which was – and is – hidden from the ages by God, the One who created everything.
+  - and to enlighten all men to see what is the stewardship of the mystery which has been hidden from the ages by God, the One who created everything.

   - So now, the multi-faceted wisdom of God would be made known to the rulers and authorities in the heavenly realms through the church,